mycalibration/mycalibration.github.io/docs/index.md

  We used [https://app.quicktype.io/](https://app.quicktype.io/) to generate [the C# data classes](https://github.com/mycalibration/mycalibration.github.io/blob/main/samples/data-model/KellerSensorData.cs) that makes it easy to deserialize the JSON.
  As an example, the JSON data is parsed and converted to the old txt/CSV files in [the converter example](https://github.com/mycalibration/mycalibration.github.io/tree/main/samples/json-to-csv/json-to-csv-converter/myCalibration.Converters).

+ - ***How do I find new data?
+Is there a notification system?***
+No, there is no notification system.
+You have to periodically ask the API for new data?
+Unfortunately, it is also not that easy to find new data.
+There are some ways:
+   - Periodically, check the number of calibration data.
+If the number is higher then try to find new data.
+(Use https://mycalibrationapi.azurewebsites.net/v1/CalibrationData/Count)
+   - Just load all metadata (https://mycalibrationapi.azurewebsites.net/v1/Headers) and compare it with the data you already downloaded and stored.
+   - Be aware that the Dispatch-Date is not a good way to filter for new data.
+It is the supposed date for the delivery.
+In reality, it might be that an order was produced and sent earlier than another order with a even earlier dispatch date.
+   - Another way is to use the PUT https://mycalibrationapi.azurewebsites.net/v1/CalibrationData/New.
+When using this endpoint, it response with all new data.
+Be aware that when requesting this data then the data is marked and manipulates internally.
+Hence the PUT.
+A second request shortly after the first will response without data.
+   - ***TODO***: There will be a GET https://mycalibrationapi.azurewebsites.net/v1/CalibrationData/New and GET https://mycalibrationapi.azurewebsites.net/v1/CalibrationData/Headers/New with the required DateTime parameter.
+You will get back the list of data that was newly ingested from the given moment (UTC).

+ - ***What are best practices when using the API?
+What endpoints should I use?***
+Generally, there should be two steps:
+    1. Periodically load new data and store it into your DB/file system.
+    2. Extract the coefficients (and more information) from the JSON and store it or use it to program your firmware with the sensor.
+   - Use the count request to check if you have the same amount of data stored GET https://mycalibrationapi.azurewebsites.net/v1/CalibrationData/Count Otherwise, download the data.
+   - Alternatively, you can download all the meta information from GET https://mycalibrationapi.azurewebsites.net/v1/CalibrationData/Header.
+These are the fields you see in the web app columns.
+   - When downloading data, you can filter for all the meta information.
+This is how the web app works.
+Enable the 'Developer Mode' to see the used filter parameter and the resulting API call.
+   - Downloading data is best made with the GET https://mycalibrationapi.azurewebsites.net/v1/CalibrationData/ call.
+It responses with a list of all filtered JSON files.
+   - If you have a list of serial numbers you can use the serial number as a filter parameter and download each JSON content individually
+   - It is not recommended to use the GET https://mycalibrationapi.azurewebsites.net/v1/CalibrationData/Export query.
+Prefere to download the content directly with GET https://mycalibrationapi.azurewebsites.net/v1/CalibrationData/
+   - The myCalibration API might not work 100%.
+Consider appropriate reactions in case an API query is not responding and try the query later.

+ - ***What makes files unique?
+Is the serial number enough for an identification?***
+Generally, product-number and serial-number should good enough to define a unique sensor data set.
+Nevertheless, a JSON file looks like this:
+{Product Number}_ {Serial Number}_ {File Creation Date}_{MathMod Number}.json
+Eg.   100715.0244_X12345_2023-04-06_0123.json
+In rare cases, a sensor is send back to us for re-calibration.
+This is why the file creation date is included in the file name.
+Some customer buy sensors from KELLER with multiple MathMod (most probably because they have different use cases with different pressure/temperature ranges) and for this, the MathMod number is included, too.
+In this case, two files are created for each MathMod.

+ - ***I tried the converter.
+It does not give me the 1:1 data as the txt file I am used to.
+Why?***
+The converter was build as a proof-of-concept in order to show that nearly all information in the txt/csv files are also stored in the JSON file.
+It is not meant as a 1:1 conversion and should not be used in production.

 - ***But I use these TestRun.txt and ....csv files for years.
 Why should I change to the JSON file?***
  Changing to the JSON files is not that difficult for a developer given the many examples.
 [The converter example](https://github.com/mycalibration/mycalibration.github.io/tree/main/samples/json-to-csv/json-to-csv-converter/myCalibration.Converters) shows how to access the JSON data and extract the needed (coefficients) data.
  The [online converter](https://mycalibration.github.io/converter) also demonstrates the possibility to extract the needed data from the JSON files.